eSpace

 Measuring teachers' knowledge & application of classroom assessment: Development of the assessment literacy inventory

 This study conducted by Mertler & Campbell (2005) intended to develop an instrument that could accurately measure educators’ assessment literacy.
-The Assessment Literacy Inventory, or ALI, was then examined in order to assess the reliability, and other psychometric qualities of the instrument.
-The citation for this resource is provided below.
-Mertler, C., & Campbell, […]
+The Assessment Literacy Inventory, or ALI, was then examined in […]

 • Posted on